THE EMERGING CANNABIS INDUSTRY

 Because of prohibitions, people are being forced to grow Cannabis in warehouses and garages.
-If mother plants are kept for a long time, they build pathogens like molds and mildews.
-So, if you look at big agriculture industries, their nurseries are always separated from the production space.
-If you are working with a fewer number of planets then the catastrophic loss due to infection is minimized but when you work with hundreds and thousands of plants, proper plant management becomes a challenge.
+If mother plants are kept in such a condition for a long time, they build pathogens like molds and mildews.
+That's why, if you look at big agriculture industries, their nurseries are always separated from the production space.
+If you are working with a fewer number of plants, then, the catastrophic loss due to infection is minimized, but when you work with hundreds and thousands of plants, proper plant management becomes a challenge.

 Cannabis is sensitive to viral, fungal, or bacterial infections.
 Any virus outbreak in crops costs a huge amount of time spent in growing the plants.
 Especially, if viruses are endophytic or in the dormant stage during detection, they might go undetected.
 This can cost farmers their effort, money, and time.
 Some other organisms like aphids and mice act as a vector to Cannabis infections.

 Various factors play a role in influencing disease development, such cultivation methods, different growing environments, and the strains or genetic selections of hemp and cannabis.
 Conventionally, cannabis is grown using plant cuttings and then transferred to different conditions of specific reduced lighting regimes (photoperiod) to induce flowering.

 During the production cycle, there's high chances of fungal infection in roots, while flowers are infected at their developmental stages.